Atorui/semproelShare/README.md

 Copyright (c) 2016 Atok Fakhrudin

 ## Feature Request
-Feel free to create pull request if you have any idea on feature.
+Feel free to contribute or create pull request if you have any idea on feature.